 Community Partnership for Children's (CPC) mission, values, approach and philosophy demonstrate its sound commitment to child welfare and safety.
-The organization's results-oriented performance reveals its success with developing an effective system of care with a focus on strong community-based partnerships.
-Community Partnership for Children (CPC) was established as a lead agency to provide an efficient integration of case management and related services for dependent children offered by community-based network providers.
-CPC delivers prevention and diversion services, adoption, foster care and related services, and aftercare pursuant to Chapter 409.1671, Florida Statutes, while ensuring each child and family's safety, permanency and well-being.
+The organization's resultsoriented performance reveals its success with developing an effective system of care with a focus on strong community-based partnerships.
+Community Partnership for Children (CPC) was established as a lead agency to provide an efficient integration of case management and related services for three (3) counties within Florida's Judicial Circuit 7.
+CPC delivers prevention, non-judicial, adoption, foster care and related services, and aftercare pursuant to Chapter 409.1671, Florida Statutes, while ensuring each child and family's safety, permanency and well-being.